Got Waste? You’re at the right place!

 DO NOT put in curbside recycling.

-Lawn & garden debris are garbage and can be placed inside the curbside garbage cart.
-Bring items to the landfill/transfer station if they are too large to fit inside your curbside cart.
+Plastic lawn & garden debris are garbage and can be placed inside the garbage cart.

 DO NOT put in curbside recycling.